-In addition, the Group owns additional equipment such as a workover coiled tubing unit, 25 and 50 tonne cranes, GJC40-17 Cementing Unit, forklifts, trucks, and pipeline welding equipment, oil transportation trucks etc.
+In addition, the Group owns two smaller workover rigs not currently in use, in Tajikistan and Kazakhstan, together with 25 and 50 tonne cranes, GJC40-17 Cementing Unit and miscellaneous vehicles.

 Competitive Conditions

 The oil and gas industry is highly competitive.
 The Company competes for acquisitions and in the exploration, development, production and marketing of oil and gas with numerous other participants, some of whom may have greater financial resources, staff and facilities than the Company.
 The Company's ability to increase reserves in the future will depend not only on its ability to develop or continue to develop existing properties, but also on its ability to select and acquire suitable producing properties or prospects for exploratory drilling.
 Competitive factors in the distribution and marketing of oil and gas include price, methods and reliability of delivery and availability of imported products.